IslamGamal88/ocr/README.md

-since the goal of the task is critical thinking, i will share with you my thought process and how i approached the problem.
+since the goal of the task is critical thinking, i will share with you my thought process and how i approached the problem, and it's also the reason why i didn't spent too much time on styling.

 first i used tesseract library but i didn't like the results, so i thought of preprocessing the image, which led me down the rabbit hole of image processing and computer vision.